 First up: calculate Pam’s tax and non-tax deductions.
 Because her health insurance premium is a pre-tax deduction, withhold it before calculating taxes.

 Health insurance premium

-To determine how much of the employee’s paycheck goes toward FICA tax, you will need to multiply the employee’s wages after their pre-tax deduction ($550) by 7.65%.
+To determine how much of Pam’s paycheck goes toward FICA tax, multiply her wages after the pre-tax health deduction ($750) by 7.65%.

 Federal income tax